codefresh-io/docs.codefresh.io/_docs/products/create-product.md

-Create a product with a unique name to view it in the  connect related Argo CD applications to it.
+Create a product with a unique name and connect related Argo CD applications to it.